 Interview Questions and Answers

-Interview Questions & Answers.
+Interview Questions and Answers.
 It is impossible to predict what questions will arise at interview.
 A structured approach to interview preparation will ensure that you can successfully navigate any interview questions that arise.
 Below is a list of common questions that arise regularly at interview.
 There are also descriptions about how to successfully answer the questions.

 What would you describe as your weaknesses?